 Trek: 5–6 hrs | Altitude gain: +540m | Meals: B, L, D | Stay: Dingboche

-The trail descends from Tengboche through Deboche and across the Imja Khola, then climbs through the Khumbu’s characteristic upper valley landscape — open, windswept, with yak herds and stone walls replacing the forested lower trail.
-Dingboche at 4,410m is the last properly vegetated settlement on the route — above here, the landscape becomes increasingly stark and the altitude effects increasingly noticeable.
-Furthermore, the day from Tengboche to Dingboche is the day most trekkers realise the route is different above 4,000m.
-Consequently, arriving at Dingboche with energy to spare — rather than exhausted — is the goal.
+The trail descends from Tengboche through Deboche and across the Imja Khola, then climbs into the Khumbu’s characteristic upper valley — open, windswept, yak herds and stone walls replacing the forested lower trail.
+Dingboche at 4,410m is the last properly vegetated settlement on the route; above here the landscape turns increasingly stark and altitude effects increasingly noticeable.
+This is usually the day trekkers realise the route is genuinely different above 4,000m.
+The goal for the day is simple: arrive at Dingboche with energy to spare, not exhausted.

 Day 06 — Acclimatisation Day: Nagarjun Hill (5,100m)